breandan/breandan.github.io/_posts/2020-06-30-graph-computation.md

 [D5]    λp.λa.λb.p b a = !     "not"
 ```

 To evaluate a boolean expression `!T`, we will first need to encode it as a λ-expression.
-Then, we can evaluate it using the λ-calculus as follows:
+We can then evaluate it using the λ-calculus as follows:

 ```
   (           !          ) T